minio/docs/source/administration/object-management/object-versioning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Performing a ``DELETE`` operation on a versioned object creates a 0-byte ``DeleteMarker`` as the latest version of that object.
-For objects where the latest version is a ``DeleteMarker``, clients must specify versioning flags or identifiers to ``GET/HEAD/LIST/DELETE`` operations to operate on any version of that object.
+For objects where the latest version is a ``DeleteMarker``, clients must specify versioning flags or identifiers to ``GET/HEAD/LIST/DELETE`` operations to work on any version of that object.
 The default server behavior is to omit ``DeleteMarker`` objects from consideration for unversioned operations.

 MinIO relies on :ref:`Lifecycle Management expiration rules <minio-lifecycle-management-expiration>` or manual cleanup via versioned ``DELETE`` operations for removing versioned objects, including ``DeleteMarkers``.